 To avoid overheating:

-- Don’t leave it in a hot car or in direct sunlight.
+- Please don’t leave it in a hot car or in direct sunlight.

-- Don’t put it on a blanket or pillow, as this can block the fans that cool down the computer.
+- Please don’t put it on a blanket or pillow, as this can block the fans that cool down the computer.

-- Keep it away from heat sources like radiators, heat vents, and direct sunlight.
+- Please keep it away from heat sources like radiators, vents, and direct sunlight.

 Turn off your computer when not in use.
 Leaving a laptop plugged in when it’s not running wastes energy.
 Also, unplug chargers and other peripherals when they’re not being used.

 The ideal temperature for your computer is between 68 and 72 degrees Fahrenheit (20 to 22 degrees Celsius).